Biopsy: Types of biopsy procedures used to diagnose cancer

 During a punch biopsy, a doctor uses a special circular blade to remove deeper layers of skin for testing.
 Depending on the size, stitches may be necessary to close the wound. ...

-During a shave biopsy, a doctor uses a tool similar to a razor to scrape the surface of the skin.
+During a shave biopsy, a doctor uses a tool similar to a razor to cut through the surface of the skin.
 The result is a slightly indented area of your skin.
-Stitches usually aren't necessary after this ...
+Stitches usually aren't necessary after ...

 During an excisional biopsy, the doctor removes an entire lump or an entire area of abnormal skin, including a portion of normal skin.
 You'll likely receive stitches to close the biopsy site after ...